cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 ### dateRange

-Using the `dateRange` parameter, you can get all events and places that took place in a given range in the past, or will take place in a given range in the future.
+Using the `dateRange` field, you can get all events and places that took place in a given range in the past, or will take place in a given range in the future.

 > By default, the search API will only return results that are currently available.
 In order to also retrieve results that are not available (yet), you'll need to disable the default filters for `availability`.
 You can reset this default as described in the Default Filters (TO DO: link to guide).